lydietoure/writermd-book/README.md

 - A Gitlab or GitHub account to host your book project (optional, but recommended).
 If you do not want to host, you can just use the tool locally.
 - The writermd tool itself.

+There are some interesting things you can do with the writermd tool, including:
+- Create a new project with the necessary structure and files.
+- Keep track of all your writermd projects with the `writermd config` subcommand.

 ## Usage

 You can begin a new project by running the following command in your terminal, in the directory where you want to create your book project: